arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.2.4 Vision and Strategy

-What this is:

-Why we do this:

-How we do this:
+Vision and Strategy are high-level leadership tools used to communicate where the team is headed and to set out the ways in which the team should seek to get there.

-This work will be carried out in collaboration with the leadership team.
+Vision and Strategy development is carried out by the Head of Development in collaboration with the leadership team.

+Best practices:

 - define and communicate a clear vision for NHSUK software development
 - collaborate with the leadership team to agree a strategy to deliver the vision